 - 2.3.1 A review of the resource and activity associated with the current Serious Incident Framework (SIF) for the period 2020 - 2023 has been undertaken to determine how many investigations can be supported during 2023/24.
-This review was carried out alongside the NHS National standards for patient safety investigation to ensure that all future investigations are compliant with these standards. - 2.3.2 In addition, a review has been completed to determine the current level of resource for Patient Safety Incident Reviews, including falls.
-This supports planning of appropriate responses - using different review techniques - where investigation is not indicated. - 2.3.3 This review has been led by the Patient Safety Specialist with support and involvement from the Risk Management Team, Patient Safety Partners and the Quality Directorate. - 2.3.4 In order to meet the requirements of the new NHS National Standards for Patient Safety Investigation we will: - Assign appropriately trained members of the Executive Team to oversee delivery of the Patient Safety Incident Response Investigations standards and support the sign off of all Investigations. - Provide access to update training for current staff who provide the incident investigation oversight function on use of updated analytical tools, use of improvement science approaches and utilization of the national report template. - Provide access to update training for existing investigators or investigation teams/staff in specific areas.
-This will include: - Application of updated analytical tools to support PSII. - Instruction in identifying and addressing unconscious bias. - Using Quality Improvement (QI) methodology and improvement science approaches. - Report writing and use of the national PSII report template. - Review the current training for new investigators of PSII's in SHSC in order to ensure the standard required by PSIRF is met (e.g. minimum of two days).
-We will use a targeted
+This review was carried out alongside the NHS National standards for patient safety investigation to ensure that all future investigations are compliant with these standards. - 2.3.2 In addition, a review has been completed to determine the current level of resource for Patient Safety Incident Learning Responses.
+This supports planning of appropriate responses using different techniques where investigation is not indicated. - 2.3.3 This review has been led by the Patient Safety Specialist with support and involvement from the Clinical Governance & Risk department, Patient Safety Partners and the wider Quality Directorate. - 2.3.4 In order to meet the requirements of the new NHS National Standards for Patient Safety Incident Investigation we will: - Assign appropriately trained members of the Executive Team to oversee delivery of the Patient Safety Incident Investigations standards and support the sign off of all Patient Safety Incident Investigations. - Provide access to update training for current staff who provide the incident investigation oversight function on use of updated analytical tools, use of improvement science approaches and utilisation of the national report template. - Provide access to update training for existing investigators or investigation teams/staff in specific areas.
+This will include: - ° Application of updated analytical tools to support PSII. - ° Instruction in identifying and addressing unconscious bias. - Using Quality Improvement (QI) methodology and improvement science approaches. - ° Report writing and use of the national PSII report template.

-- approach to identify a number of investigators from a range of professional backgrounds i.e. medical, nursing, AHP, psychology. - Produce new documentation for patients, families and staff members involved in patient safety incidents and ensure they are available on a public-facing area of our webpage. - Work with Directorate Leadership Team and Professional Leads to review the existing tools for Patient Safety Incident Reviews (PSIRs) to ensure they reflect current practice and analytical tools for the identification of all causal factors. - Negotiate time in job plans for a core group of senior clinical staff to undertake PSII investigations every year. - Modify the existing internal training course for staff who are required to undertake Patient Safety Reviews to include: - Application of updated analytical tools - ° Principles of PSIRF - ° Using QI methodology and improvement science approaches
+- Review the current training for new investigators of PSII's in SHSC in order to ensure the standard required by PSIRF is met (e.g. minimum of two days).
+We will use a targeted approach to identify a number of investigators from a range of professional backgrounds i.e. medical, nursing, allied health professionals, psychology. - Produce new documentation for patients, families and staff members involved in patient safety incidents and ensure they are available on a public-facing area of our webpage. - Work with Directorate Leadership Teams and Professional Leads to review the existing tools for Patient Safety Incident Learning Responses (PSIRs) to ensure they reflect current practice and analytical tools for the identification of all causal factors. - Negotiate time in job plans for a core group of senior clinical staff to undertake PSIIs every year. - Modify the existing internal training course for staff who are required to undertake Patient Safety Incident Learning Responses to include: - ° Application of updated analytical tools - ° Principles of PSIRF - ° Using QI methodology and improvement science approaches